Casinius/TASRS_Framework/README.md

 - 3 padel support

 ## License
-The project code is licensed under the GPL2 License - see the LICENSE.md file for details.  \n This project also contains models and textures owned by their authors , they may not have Public Domain License , You shall ask SpeedDreams Developers and Modders because it was what I what to Replicate (at least before I can move the whole SpeedDreams codebase to A RHI).
+The project code is licensed under the GPL2 License - see the LICENSE.md file for details.

+This project also contains models and textures owned by their authors , they may not have Public Domain License , You shall ask SpeedDreams Developers and Modders because it was what I what to Replicate (at least before I can move the whole SpeedDreams codebase to A RHI).